Kerzzq/prueba-python/descargas_md/72429f7f/ircraft-engines-canadian-aviation-regulations-cars.md

 AMA 533.90 entitled “Initial Maintenance Inspection” dated Jan.
 1, 1987 is attached to this chapter.
 **Change 533-1**
 **Effective: January 1, 1987**
-This change incorporates Amendment 33-11 to the United States Code of Federal Regulations
-, Title 14, Chapter I, Part 33 published in the Federal Register dated March 25, 1986.
+This change incorporates Amendment 33-11 to the United States Code of Federal Regulations, Title 14, Chapter I, Part 33 published in the Federal Register dated March 25, 1986.
 - Amendment 33-11, “Turboprop Engine Propeller Brake”, establishes a new standards applicable to turbopropeller engines equipped with a propeller brake.
 This amendment is needed to establish an appropriate level of safety for certification of aircraft engines with this feature.
 **Note:**
 In 533-1 changes were identified by marginal black lines.
 In the future, changes will be identified by “[ ]” brackets.
 Editorial alterations and typographical corrections will not be identified.
 **Change 533-2**
 **Effective: January 1, 1989**
-This change incorporates amendment 33-12 to the United States Code of Federal Regulations
-, Title 14, Chapter I, Part 33 published in the Federal Register on September 2, 1988.
+This change incorporates amendment 33-12 to the United States Code of Federal Regulations, Title 14, Chapter I, Part 33 published in the Federal Register on September 2, 1988.
 This amendment introduces the term “One-engine-inoperative (OEI)” rating, and its application, as used in “rated continuous OEI power", “rated 30-minute OEI power”, and “rated 2 1/2-minute OEI power”, together with additional requirements to be met in the endurance testing of rotorcraft engines.
 **Change 533-3**
 **Effective: November 1, 1991**
 This change introduces an amendment to section 533.1 paragraph (b) to refer to:
 - the Air Regulation enabling the type approval of aeronautical products and Chapter 511; and
 - Chapter 516, Second Edition; Subchapter B.
-In addition, the following amendments to the United States Code of Federal Regulations
-, Title 14, Chapter 1, Part 33 are included in the FAR text (left column) for completeness:
+In addition, the following amendments to the United States Code of Federal Regulations, Title 14, Chapter 1, Part 33 are included in the FAR text (left column) for completeness:
 - Amendment 33-13, published in the Federal Register dated August 18, 1989, is part of a larger reorganisation of the general U.S. operating and flight rules.
 This amendment changes a cross reference to Part 91 in Appendix A of Part 31; therefore, it does not affect Canadian standards.
 - Amendment 33-14 “Fuel Venting and Exhaust Emission Requirements for Turbine Engine Powered Aircraft”, published in the Federal Register dated August 10, 1990.
 This amendment introduces the requirement that new turbine engines shall comply with the requirements of the new FAR Part 34.
 Part 34 recodifies the aircraft engine fuel venting and exhaust emission standards of Special Federal Aviation Regulation (SFAR) 27-5.
 Transport Canada has adopted the fuel venting and engine emission standards of ICAO, Annex 16, Volume II entitled “Aircraft Engine Emission”, First Edition - 1981.
 Accordingly, section 533.1 is amended to refer to Chapter 516, Second Edition, Subchapter B.
 **Change 533-4**
 **Effective: December 30, 1993**
-This change incorporates amendment 33-15 to the United States Code of Federal Regulations
-, Title 14 Chapter I, Part 33 in the Federal Register on May 18, 1993.
+This change incorporates amendment 33-15 to the United States Code of Federal Regulations, Title 14 Chapter I, Part 33 in the Federal Register on May 18, 1993.
 This amendment establishes requirements for the approval of electric and electronic engine control (EEC) systems as presented in this FAA Final Rule.
 Although these types of control systems have been approved under existing regulations, they do not address specific requirements related to EEC.
 **Second Edition**
 **Change 533-5**
 **Published with Amendment 1999-4 of the CARs on
 1 December 1999**
 This second edition introduces a new full page format and does not feature the left-hand column containing the FARs.
 Only the Canadian variations from the FARs are underlined with the FAR text following in a shaded box.
 The amendment number and date of affected pages has been removed from the bottom of the page.
 Instead, affected sections will be followed by amendment numbers and dates of current changes as well as any previous changes.
-This change incorporates the following amendments to the United States Code of Federal Regulations
-, Title 14, Chapter 1, Part 33:
+This change incorporates the following amendments to the United States Code of Federal Regulations, Title 14, Chapter 1, Part 33:
 **Information Note:**
 Amendment 33-16, which is for the revision of the U.S. authority citation, is not applicable in Canada and is not adopted.
 **Amendment 33-17**
 **Effective: April 7, 1997**
 - This amendment entitled: “Continued Rotation and Rotor Locking Tests, and Vibration and Vibration Tests” published in the Federal Register dated June 4, 1996 revises the continued rotation and vibration certification standards for aircraft engines.
-This amendment is the result of an effort to harmonize the
-Federal Aviation Regulations
-with European Joint Airworthiness Authorities requirements.
+This amendment is the result of an effort to harmonize the Federal Aviation Regulations with European Joint Airworthiness Authorities requirements.
 Furthermore, the increased uniformity of airworthiness requirements among the respective countries will simplify international airworthiness approval.
 Transport Canada shares this objective of International harmonization of airworthiness standards for the certification of aircraft engines.
 The adoption of this amendment has been subjected to consultation with Canadian aviation industry through NPA 96-07.
 **Amendment 33-18**
 **Effective: April 7, 1997**
 - This amendment entitled: “Aircraft Engines New One-Engine-Inoperative (OEI) Ratings, Definitions and Type Certification Standards” published in the Federal Register dated June 19, 1996 establishes definitions and type certification of standards for new rotorcraft 30-second and 2-minute one-engine-inoperative (OEI) ratings.
 These new OEI ratings at higher power levels will enhance rotorcraft safety after an engine failure or precautionary shutdown.
 In addition, this amendment improves rotorcraft take-off and landing performances and allows for the installation of higher rated engines by rotorcraft manufacturers which will enable higher payload or shorter field take-off.
 The adoption of this amendment has been subjected to consultation with Canadian aviation industry through NPA 96-07.